SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 ----
 *v15 not released yet*
 - Edittime: Added a Icon.png bit depth check.
 When a minified PNG has less than 8-bit color depth, Fusion's PNG filter won't load it.
+- All platforms: Added GetPropertyNum for reading numeric properties.
+While they were stored fine, they couldn't be read.

 Changes until v14 release